yugr/rust-slides/features/cons/init/README.md

 # Solutions

 Note that it's UB to access data before it's initialized (e.g. call `Vec::set_len` on it).
-Also it is not valid to construct (mutable) reference to uninitialized memory:
+Also it is not valid to construct (shared or mutable) reference to uninitialized memory:
 > Creating a reference with &/&mut is only allowed if the pointer
 > is properly aligned and points to initialized data.
 (from [here](https://doc.rust-lang.org/std/ptr/macro.addr_of_mut.html),